AWS Well-Architected Reviews deliver three major benefits

 In this article we have looked at the number one benefit derived from a well-architected review (WAR), a reduction in spend.
 In the coming days we’ll look at the second and third most common benefits, an increase in application performance and a reduction in security risks.

-And finally, consider just how good it would be to reduce your monthly AWS spend, with a zero-cost WAR, from an Amazon Web Services (AWS) Advanced Consulting and Solution Provider partner, such as CirrusHQ, that has delivered more than a hundred such reviews for clients just like you.
+And finally, consider just how good it would be to reduce your monthly AWS spend with a Well-Architected Review from an Amazon Web Services (AWS) Advanced Consulting and Solution Provider partner, such as CirrusHQ, that has delivered more than a hundred such reviews for clients just like you.
 Ready to talk?